cchitsiang/awesome-stars/topics.md

 - [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev
 - [academic/awesome-datascience](https://github.com/academic/awesome-datascience) - :memo: An awesome Data Science repository to learn and apply for real world problems.
 - [phanan/htaccess](https://github.com/phanan/htaccess) - ✂A collection of useful .htaccess snippets.
-- [markets/awesome-ruby](https://github.com/markets/awesome-ruby) - :gem: A collection of awesome Ruby libraries, tools, frameworks and software
+- [markets/awesome-ruby](https://github.com/markets/awesome-ruby) - 💎 A collection of awesome Ruby libraries, tools, frameworks and software
 - [tiimgreen/github-cheat-sheet](https://github.com/tiimgreen/github-cheat-sheet) - A list of cool features of Git and GitHub.
 - [fcambus/nginx-resources](https://github.com/fcambus/nginx-resources) - A collection of resources covering Nginx, Nginx + Lua, OpenResty and Tengine
 - [sindresorhus/awesome](https://github.com/sindresorhus/awesome) - 😎 Awesome lists about all kinds of interesting topics